rhyuen/now-serverless-circleci/README.md

 > 3. Adding the `.now` folder fields to the CircleCI build environment to make the 'project not linked to NOW' error field go away.

+> 4. Found this [link](https://discuss.circleci.com/t/cant-connect-to-node-http-server-running-on-localhost/19857/8) that gets an ip address.
+It looks promising.

 # Resolved Issues